Recently, I had to develop a timed job (an instant one-time job) on SharePoint 2010.

 Most of the information about this article is from these two sites, thank you for this!:

 I hope this helps anyone.
-Please feel free to write any comment or question!
+Please feel free to write any comments or questions!